 School began in an apartment on the top floor of the Linton Apartments on Sherbrooke St. at Simpson, where a French spinster (not canadienne) called `` Miss'' Casault gave ``pre-school'' lessons to me, one younger boy, and four older girls.
-One of the latter, May Shirres, lived across the street from us, and she and I, aged seven I suppose, walked to and from school together. gif I remember that one day we found the Linton elevators out of order, and climbed the 10 flights of stairs to school.
+One of the latter, May Shirres, lived across the street from us, and she and I, aged seven I suppose, walked to and from school together.
+I remember that one day we found the Linton elevators out of order, and climbed the 10 flights of stairs to school.
 Once Miss Casault had to abandon her pupils for two or three hours and left me---no doubt the ``good'' one---in charge of class discipline: as I recall, it did not work very well.

 At eight I went to Selwyn House School as did practically all the boys who lived in the ``Square Mile''.
-The school was then in a terrace house on McKay Street gif (it later added a house on Shrebrooke where the ``Port Royal'' stands, then moved to the old Grier house on Redpath, and is now in Westmount on Côte St. Antoine at Sherbrooke).
+The school was then in a terrace house on McKay Street (it later added a house on Shrebrooke where the ``Port Royal'' stands, then moved to the old Grier house on Redpath, and is now in Westmount on Côte St. Antoine at Sherbrooke).
 It was a very good school and I enjoyed it.
 The headmaster and founder, C. C. Macaulay, and all the other masters remain clear in my memory as strict and fair disciplinarians, as well as friendly and certainly good teachers.
 They probably gave us a sounder knowledge base than we could have got anywhere else, and I am sure that at S.H.S.
 I learned more than in any other equivalent time slot in my life.
 Some 10 or 12 years later, during a theatre intermission in London, I met Macaulay, the ``Boss'', retired, and felt he was as glad to see me as I him.

 There being no large assembly room at S.H.S. each of the six forms (12 or 15 boys) had and stayed in its own room, and every morning started with prayers said by the master taking the first class of the day.
 One day a certain odd but bright student came in to our class late---a rare and serious offence.
 Mr. Holiday, just starting our French lesson, glared at him and asked: ``Dunlop, what do you mean by coming in after I've said prayers?'', to which the boy, unruffled as he walked to his seat, replied: ``What do you mean by saying prayers before I came in, Sir?''
 Dunlop was appropriately dealt with (lines, no doubt) to the satisfaction of the class who revered Mr. Holiday.

 The school of course had no facilities for physical training nor sports, so twice a week we had a couple of hours at the M.A.A.A. clubhouse on Peel Street, and in the spring we had a track and field sports day at the M.A.A.A. grounds in Westmount where the High School now stands.
 I do not recall that the school had any sports teams in those days.
-I also took swimming lessons in the M.A.A. pool (from one Jimmie Rose, I think the fathergif of the W.W.2 spy), but I still never succeeded in swimming until years later on a sea cruise stopover at Madeira---but that story later.
-(See note gif to section gif.)
+I also took swimming lessons in the M.A.A. pool (from one Jimmie Rose, I think the father of the W.W.2 spy), but I still never succeeded in swimming until years later on a sea cruise stopover at Madeira---but that story later.
+(See note to section .)

 SELWYN HOUSE SCHOOL